Mario-Pet/Mario-Pet/README.md

 ![banner](https://i.imgur.com/SMXJSpT.png)
 ## hello, I'm maki.
 Developing websites, consistently bettering myself and learning future technologies are my kind of cup of tea.
-I love challanges, classical music, learning in general, socializng and I'm based out of Augsburg, Germany!🇩🇪 Also the languages I can speak are: 🇩🇪 🇬🇧 🇧🇦 🇭🇷 🇷🇸
+I love challanges, classical music, learning in general, socializng and I'm based out of Augsburg, Germany! 🇩🇪 Also the languages I can speak are: 🇩🇪 🇬🇧 🇧🇦 🇭🇷 🇷🇸

 <h3>Reach out to me</h3>